flyve-mdm/ios-mdm-agent/README.md

 ## Documentation

-We share long-form content about the project on the [website](http://flyve.org/ios-mdm-agent/).
+We maintain a detailed documentation of the project on the website, check the [How-tos](http://flyve.org/ios-mdm-agent/howtos/) and [Development](http://flyve.org/ios-mdm-agent/) section.

 ## Versioning